statgen/tis-v2-cli/README.md

 ./impute server register <server-id> <base-url>
 ```

 Information about all registered servers can be found in `data/servers.yaml`.
+The provided `server-id` must be unique (up to normalization), and not clash with any registered aliases.
+The `base-url` must correspond to a Cloudgene server, e.g., <https://imputation.biodatacatalyst.nhlbi.nih.gov> for the TOPMed Imputation Server.

+When a new server is registered, it is called to get information on its reference panels, and the available population options in each reference panel.